araramya/philosophers/README.md

 # philosophers

- this project, you will learn the basics of threading a process.
-You willlearn how to make threads.
-You will discover the mutex.
+ In this project, you will learn the basics of threading a process, learn how to make threads, you will discover the mutex.

 First of all we need to initilize our parameters, our philos and our mutexes.
 I created two structures one of them is params: